By Tatyana Movshevich ’04 (Dzerzhinsk, Russia / Blandon, PA)

 Emin’s music career started a long time ago.
 As a little boy he was glued to the TV screen every time an opera was on.
 His parents initially wanted him to become a doctor, but seeing his passion in arts, his Dad took him to a vocal teacher to study opera singing.
 Currently in Baku, Emin is taught by a great Azerbaijani opera singer Fidan Kassimova.

-‘Classical music is the foundation of all modern music and it has always been very important to me.
-In primary school many of my peers couldn’t understand its importance and for a period of time I had a difficulty explaining my passion to friends,’ says Emin.
+“Classical music is the foundation of all modern music and it has always been very important to me,” he said.
+“In primary school many of my peers couldn’t understand its importance and for a period of time I had a difficulty explaining my passion to friends.”

-“That was my big moment.
-Together we sang two songs that were first performed by Robertino when he was 13.
-He liked my singing so much that invited me to take part in the national song concert in Italy a few months later,’ continues Emin.
-‘And I won it!’.
+“That was my big moment,” Emin said.
+“Together we sang two songs that were first performed by Robertino when he was 13.
+He liked my singing so much that invited me to take part in the national song concert in Italy a few months later, and I won it.”

-Upon his return home Emin was invited to perform at many other concerts in Azerbaijan and Europe, including at concerts with Robertino Loretti.
+Upon his return home, Emin was invited to perform at many other concerts in Azerbaijan and Europe, including at concerts with Robertino Loretti.
 (A video of Emin’s performance with the Italian singer in Moscow can be found here).
 He also won another singing contest in Spain and the Golden Microphone competition in Kazakhstan.

-“This song is about reaching out for your dreams that are hidden in bubbles.
-It’s possible to pop the bubbles and get the dreams out if you work really hard.
+“This song is about reaching out for your dreams that are hidden in bubbles,” he said.
+“It’s possible to pop the bubbles and get the dreams out if you work really hard.
 Luck is important too, since everyone needs to have a breakthrough moment in their career.
-I was very fortunate,’ notes Emin.
+I was very fortunate.”

 At the moment he prepares to release an extended play album consisting of four songs written by him.
 He has also recently been awarded the monthly Presidential Grant with his name being included in the ‘Golden Book’ of Azerbaijan’s young talents.

-‘I felt very welcome in my American high school and there I spoke a lot about Azerbaijan.
-Back in Baku I can’t stop telling people about American traditions and my FLEX year.
-Last year I put on a Thanksgiving celebration with my family, here,’ he says.
-‘It’s great to belong to both communities.
-I want to continue sending this message through music’.
+“I felt very welcome in my American high school and there I spoke a lot about Azerbaijan,” Emin said.
+“Back in Baku, I can’t stop telling people about American traditions and my FLEX year.
+Last year, I put on a Thanksgiving celebration with my family here.
+It’s great to belong to both communities.
+I want to continue sending this message through music.”